Task 03 - Prepare datasets

 Introduction

 Now that you have deployed and configured the necessary Azure resources, the next step is to prepare the datasets that you will use in this training.
 In this scenario, Zava has product catalog data in Cosmos DB.
-We will then use Azure AI Search to create a search index and import the data from Cosmos DB.
+We will use vector storage within Comsos DB to surface this data for models.

 Description

 In this task, you will prepare the dataset needed for the rest of this training.
-This includes loading data into Cosmos DB and creating a Azure AI Search index to import the data.
+This includes loading data into Cosmos DB and creating a vector index to access the data.

 Success Criteria